Engineer-of-Stuff/stable-diffusion-paperspace/Docs/Using the Inpainter.md

 Outpainting allows you to extend the original image and create large-scale images in any aspect ratio.
 Outpainting takes into account the image’s  existing visual elements (shadows, reflections, and textures) to maintain the context of the original image.

+It's less involved than inpainting.
+Here's a few tips:

+- What you put in the prompt is important.
+Don't expect the AI to interpret what should be created.